AdobeDocs/experience-manager-forms-cloud-service.en/help/custom-submit-action-form.md

 ---
 title: How to Create a Custom Submit Action for an Adaptive Form?
-description: Learn how to create a custom Submit action for an adaptive forms to delay submission and process data before submitting it to a rest endpoint, saving to a data store, and perform other custom functions.
+description: Learn how to create a custom Submit action for an Adaptive Forms to delay submission and process data before submitting it to a rest endpoint, saving to a data store, and perform other custom functions.
 feature: Adaptive Forms
 role: Business Practitioner
 level: Intermediate
 ---

-# Create a custom submit action for adaptive forms {#writing-custom-submit-action-for-adaptive-forms}
+# Create a custom submit action for Adaptive Forms {#writing-custom-submit-action-for-adaptive-forms}

-An adaptive form provides multiple submit actions out-of-the-box (OOTB).
-A submit action specifies details of the actions to be performed on the data collected via the adaptive form.
+An Adaptive Form provides multiple submit actions out-of-the-box (OOTB).
+A submit action specifies details of the actions to be performed on the data collected via the Adaptive Form.
 For example, sending data on an email.

 You can create a custom submit action to add functionality not included in [out-of-the-box submit actions](https://docs.adobe.com/content/help/en/experience-manager-65/forms/adaptive-forms-basic-authoring/configuring-submit-actions.html) or not supported via a single OOTB submit action.
 For example, submitting data to a workflow, saving the data on a data store,  sending email notification to the person submitting the form, and sending an email to person responsible for processing the submitted form for approvals and rejections through a single submit action.

 ## XML data format {#xml-data-format}

 The XML data is sent to the servlet using the **`jcr:data`** request parameter.
 Submit actions can access the parameter to process the data.
 The following code describes the format of the XML data.
 The fields that are bound to the Form model appear in the **`afBoundData`** section.
-Unbound fields appear in the `afUnoundData`section. <!--For more information about the format of the `data.xml` file, see [Introduction to prepopulating adaptive form fields](prepopulate-adaptive-form-fields.md).-->
+Unbound fields appear in the `afUnoundData`section. <!--For more information about the format of the `data.xml` file, see [Introduction to prepopulating Adaptive Form fields](prepopulate-adaptive-form-fields.md).-->

 ```xml
 <?xml ?>